What is the role of NF-κB?

 The role of IL-1beta in neurodegenerative diseases, including Alzheimer's disease (AD), Parkinson’s disease (PD), and amyotrophic lateral sclerosis (ALS).

-TNF-α & Microglia in Neurodegenerative Diseases
+TNF-α (TNF-alpha) & Microglia in Neurodegenerative Diseases

 An overview of the function of tumor necrosis factor-alpha (TNF-α) in microglia and its contribution to the progression of neurodegeneration.

-TNF-α & Astrocytes in Neurodegenerative Diseases
+TNF-α (TNF-alpha) & Astrocytes in Neurodegenerative Diseases

 An overview of TNF-α signaling in astrocytes, its role in neurodegeneration, and therapeutic strategies targeting this pathway.